tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Pendant of Thunderous Snoring

+This curious (but often vital item) has two related powers.
+Firstly, it grants the wearer a measure of awareness while sleeping, allowing them to communicate important information through snoring.
+In game terms, you may make skill checks while sleeping or unconscious, as long as you can express the result of those checks through the medium of snoring.
+(Spotting assassins creeping up on the party while you’re all asleep, for example).

+_Recharge 6+:_ Once per battle, you may attempt to curse a nearby enemy with your snoring by making a Charisma + Level attack vs. your target’s MD.
+If you hit, they start to snore.
+This doesn’t put them to sleep or inconvenience their spellcasting, but invisible creatures are much easier to spot when all you need to do is swing in the direction of the snoring.
+The miss chance for a snoring invisible creature drops to 25%, and the snoring gives a +4 bonus to any attempts to track a hidden foe by hearing.

+**Quirk:** You also talk in your sleep.

+---

+#### Stone of Preservation

+If you fail all your available death saves (as opposed to being dismembered, or being turned to stone, or dying in some other ghastly way), you enter into a coma instead of dying.
+Your body becomes rigid as stone, and most external examiners assume you are dead.
+You can be restored to life by a suitably potent effect (healing ritual, magical rejuvenation, really excellent dwarven beer), or after several months of slumber.
+If the stone of preservation is removed while you’re in a coma, you perish instantly.

+**Quirk:** Sleeps very, very soundly.

+---

 #### Talisman of Mortification

 _Recharge 11+:_ An ugly, spiky lump of metal scrapes against your chest, reminding you that your flesh is mortal, but the cause is eternal.
 Before you roll a save, you may sacrifice any number of recoveries.
 For each recovery sacrificed, you gain a +1 bonus to your roll.